MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - seo-marvel-apr2020
 search.appverid: MET150
 ms.assetid: 555049c6-15ef-45a6-9a1f-a1ef673b867c
-description: "Learn how to use PowerShell cmdlets to migrate content from an on-premises file share to Office 365 SharePoint."
+description: "Learn how to use PowerShell cmdlets to migrate content from an on-premises file share to Office 365 SharePoint Online."
 ---

-# Upload on-premises content to SharePoint using PowerShell cmdlets
+# Upload on-premises content to SharePoint Online using PowerShell cmdlets

 > [!NOTE]
 >  *January 10, 2018* > The **SharePoint Migration Tool** is now available to help simplify your migration process.
 This new tool provides a wizard-like experience to guide you through the process of migrating either your SharePoint on-premises document libraries or your on-premises file shares, and move them to either SharePoint or OneDrive in Microsoft 365.
 It is available to all Microsoft 365 users. > To download the tool, go to: [SharePoint Migration Tool](https://spmtreleasescus.blob.core.windows.net/install/default.htm)